lawrencemsteven/lawrencemsteven.github.io/content/Projects/Vang/Releases/v0.0.1/index.md

 ### Details:

-This is the release for Vang and consists of simple movement controls.
+This is the first release for Vang and consists of simple movement controls.
 The main feature is the [Greedy Cuboid Plane-Assisted Ray Marching]({{< ref "Projects/Vang/GreedyCuboidOptimization" >}}).